Explore networking features on Docker Desktop

 Per-container IP addressing is not possible

-The docker bridge network is not reachable from the host.
-However if you are a Windows user, it works with Windows containers.
+This is because the Docker bridge network is not reachable from the host.
+However if you are a Windows user, per-container IP addressing is possible with Windows containers.

 I want to connect from a container to a service on the host